tpdph/agent-zero/docs/README.md

 - **[Installation](installation.md):** Set up (or [update](installation.md#how-to-update-agent-zero)) Agent Zero on your system.
 - **[Quick Start](quickstart.md):** Begin using Agent Zero with practical examples.
 - **[Usage Guide](usage.md):** Explore advanced features and capabilities.
+- **[Bolt.new Integration](#boltnew-integration):** Discover the new capabilities introduced by Bolt.new.
 - **[Architecture Overview](architecture.md):** Understand the internal workings of the framework.
 - **[Contributing](contribution.md):** Learn how to contribute to the Agent Zero project.
 - **[Troubleshooting and FAQ](troubleshooting.md):** Find answers to common issues and questions.
 ##
+### Bolt.new Integration
+Bolt.new is a powerful extension integrated into Agent Zero to enhance its capabilities.
+It provides advanced processing features that allow Agent Zero to handle tasks more efficiently and effectively.
+With Bolt.new, Agent Zero can now leverage enhanced data processing and analysis tools, making it more robust in handling complex tasks.

+### New Features and Capabilities
+- **Advanced Data Processing**: Bolt.new introduces new algorithms for faster and more accurate data processing.
+- **Enhanced Analysis Tools**: Provides tools for deeper insights and analysis, improving decision-making processes.
+- **Improved Efficiency**: Optimizes task handling, reducing processing time and increasing overall efficiency.

 ### Your experience with Agent Zero starts now!

 - **Download Agent Zero:** Download the latest release from the [GitHub releases page](https://github.com/frdel/agent-zero/releases).